joshjhargreaves/react-native-event-calendar/README.md

 ## Current API
 Property | Type | Description
 ------------ | ------------- | -------------
-events | PropTypes.array | Array of event
+onRef | PropTypes.function | Function fired to set the EventCalendar ref events | PropTypes.array | Array of event
 width | PropTypes.number | Container width
 format24h | PropTypes.boolean | Use format 24hour or 12hour
 formatHeader | PropTypes.string | Header date format
-headerStyle | PropTypes.object | Header style
+upperCaseHeader | PropTypes.boolean | Sets date header as uppercase (default false) headerStyle | PropTypes.object | Header style
 renderEvent | PropTypes.function | Function return a component to render event `renderEvent={(event) => <Text>{event.title}</Text>}`
 eventTapped | PropTypes.function | Function on event press
-initDate | PropTypes.string | show initial date (default is today) scrollToFirst | PropTypes.boolean | scroll to first event of the day (default true) size | PropTypes.number | number of date will render before and after initDate (default is 30 will render 30 day before initDate and 29 day after initDate) virtualizedListProps | PropTypes.object | prop pass to virtualizedList
+dateChanged | PropTypes.function | Function on date change.
+Passes new date as a string formatted as 'YYYY-MM-DD' initDate | PropTypes.string | Show initial date (default is today) scrollToFirst | PropTypes.boolean | Scroll to first event of the day (default true) size | PropTypes.number | Number of date will render before and after initDate (default is 30 will render 30 day before initDate and 29 day after initDate) virtualizedListProps | PropTypes.object | Prop pass to virtualizedList start | PropTypes.number | Start time (default 0) end | PropTypes.number | End time (default 24) headerIconLeft | PropTypes.element | If specified, renders this element instead of the default left arrow image headerIconRight | PropTypes.element | If specified, renders this element instead of the default right arrow image _goToDate | (date : string) => void | Requires the reference set using the `onRef` prop.
+E.g. `ref._goToDate('2017-09-07')`

-`EventCalendar` can be configured through a `style` prop whereby any of the components in the calendar can be styled.
+`EventCalendar` can be configured through a `styles` prop whereby any of the components in the calendar can be styled.
 ```
     {
         container: {